 That’s because he’s just opened his eponymous hooch-laden, two-floor temple to the ’70s in West Hampstead – complete with blush pink toilets.

 You’ll stroll up to an innocuous building on the high street that looks like any other cutesy bistro, with curved bay windows, net curtains and a fairly anonymous black awning.
 But venture inside, and you’ll step into a bona fide time capsule, with wooden tongue-and-groove walls crammed with autographed pictures of ’70s icons, diner-style tables jutting out from the walls and a soundtrack to make Wes Anderson proud.
 Here on the ground floor is Bobby’s dining room and kitchen, where you can stock up on all-American comfort food, including a hamburger with deep-fried pickles, sloppy banana pie, and pizzas with toppings ranging from the classic, to the chicken tikka masala.
+Many of which you can also get with bottomless cocktails for brunch.

 Head downstairs into the basement, however, and you’ll find yourself in Bobby’s party pad: imagine Studio 54-style antics, in your nan’s living room… only not as disturbing.